KellyPared/dash_dashboard/README.md

 ## Datasets
 The project utilizes three different datasets:

-Kaggle Dataset: This dataset is sourced from Kaggle and provides a comprehensive collection of data for analysis and visualization within the application.
+Kaggle Dataset: This dataset is sourced from Kaggle and provides data from four schools including demographics.

-Rural Georgia Dataset: This dataset focuses on rural regions in Georgia, providing specific data points and insights relevant to those areas.
+Rural Georgia Dataset: This dataset is from a school in a rural region in Georgia, it provides insight into students scores over a time period.
+THe data has been cleaned and transformed by a a contributor in a bootcamp group.

-Private School in Florida Dataset: This dataset is specific to private schools in Florida and includes information such as enrollment numbers, academic performance, and other relevant metrics.
+Private School in Florida Dataset: This dataset is from a private school in Florida and includes information on all section grades for a snapshot for grades 9-12.
+The data is clean and was directly sourced from a SIS.

 ## Getting Started
+This project was a plearning project of the Dash Library.
+This was the first time using the library.
+The intention was to develop a multipage website showcasing the three different datasets.
+It is structured in the format required in the documentation.
+However, there is a currently a caching issues and the pages now load in different ports and are not accessible via the bootstrap dropdown menu.

 To run the Dash application, follow these steps:

-Install the required dependencies by running pip install -r requirements.txt.
+Install the required dependencies by running the requirements.
+(In the process of writing the correct requirements text: pip install -r requirements.txt.)
+If the multipage system works:
 Execute the app.py file using Python: python app.py.
 Open your web browser and navigate to the provided URL (usually http://127.0.0.1:8050 or http://localhost:8050).

+To run currently:
+Navigate to the pages folder and launch the files app1.py, app2.py, app3.py, app4.py respectively.

 ## Dependencies
 The project relies on the following dependencies: